-- No partial reverse charge will be applicable under GST.
-100% tax will be paid by the recipient if reverse charge mechanism applies. - All taxpayers required to pay tax under reverse charge have to mandatorily obtain registration and the threshold exemption is not applicable on them. - Payment of taxes under Reverse Charge cannot be made with utilisation of Input Tax Credit and has to be made in Cash. - The recipient can take the credit of tax paid on inward supplies liable to reverse charge once the recipient makes payment of tax in cash. - (iv) The e-commerce operator, in terms of Section 9(5): The Government is empowered to notify categories of services wherein the person responsible for payment of taxes would nether be the supplier nor the recipient of supply, but the e-commerce operator through which the supply is effected.
+- Whether refund is available in respect of Service Tax or GST already paid under RCM where credit was not eligible? - Whether ongoing demands by department for service tax or GST for non-payment of tax on ocean freight under RCM are liable to be dropped? - (v) The e-commerce operator, in terms of Section 9(5): The Government is empowered to notify categories of services wherein the person responsible for payment of taxes would nether be the supplier nor the recipient of supply, but the e-commerce operator through which the supply is affected.
 It is important to note that, in case of such supplies, the e-commerce operator is neither the supplier nor does it receive the services.
-The e-commerce operator is merely the person who person who owns, operates or manages digital or electronic facility or platform for e-commerce purposes.
+The e-commerce operator is merely the person who owns, operates or manages digital or electronic facility or platform for e-commerce purposes.
 Under the erstwhile service tax law, the e-commerce operator in such an arrangement was referred to as an 'aggregator'. - 1.
-The Government has notified certain services in this regard vide Notification No. 17/2017-Central Tax (Rate) as amended from time to time, including services by way of transportation of passengers by a radio-taxi, motor cab, maxi cab and motor cycle, etc.); accommodation in hotels, inns, guest houses, clubs, campsites; services by way of housekeeping, such as plumbing, carpeting etc. - 2.
-Where the e-commerce does not have a physical presence in the taxable territory, any person representing his in the taxable territory would be liable to pay the taxes.
-If no such representative exists, the e-commerce operator is liable to appoint such a person in order to discharge this obligation. - 3.
-All other provisions of the Act will apply to the e-commerce operator or his representative (as the case may be) in respect of such services, as if he is the supplier liable to pay tax on the services. - 4.
+The Government has notified certain services in this regard vide Notification No. 17/2017-Central Tax (Rate) dated 28.6.2017 as amended from time to time, services by way of transportation of passengers by a radio-taxi, motor cab, maxi cab and motor cycle, etc.; accommodation in hotels, inns, guest houses, clubs, campsites; services by way of housekeeping, such as plumbing, carpeting etc. - 2.
+Where the e-commerce does not have a physical presence in the taxable territory, any person representing him in the taxable territory would be liable to pay the taxes.
+If no such representative exists, the e-commerce operator is liable to appoint such a person in order to discharge this obligation. - All other provisions of the Act will apply to the e-commerce operator or his representative (as the case may be) in respect of such services, as if he is the supplier liable to pay tax on the services. - 4.
 In this regard it may be noted that liability to pay tax on the supply by the e-commerce operator is not another provision imposing tax on the reverse charge basis.
 Reference to the definition of reverse charge in section 2(98) makes it clear that reverse charge is limited to tax payable under section 9(3) and 9(4).
 It is very important to note that the language employed in Section 9(5) makes it clear that the liability to pay tax on the supply is placed on the e-commerce operator, "as if" the e-commerce operator were the "supplier liable to tax".
 The marked departure of the language from that used in case of the reverse charge provisions suggests that: